pokepark/PokemonRaidBot/docs/config.rst

 Raids from Webhook
 ~~~~~~~~~~~~~~~~~~

-You can receive Raids from a mapping system such as MAD via Webhook.
+You can receive Raids from a mapping systems such as MAD and RDM via Webhook.
 For that you need to setup ``WEBHOOK_CREATOR``\ , and to automatically share raids to chats,
 ``"WEBHOOK_CHATS_ALL_LEVELS":"-100444555666"``
 or by Raidlevel ``"WEBHOOK_CHATS_LEVEL_5":"-100444555666"``